FoxWire/language_app_project/README.md

 3. If you did decide to rebuild the database, you'll need to create a new super user account `python manage.py createsuperuser`
      You will not be able to log in via the front end straight away, instead you'll have to go to django admin and create a `user_state` object and link it to your newly created user account.
+Alternatively, you can create an account via a the frontend.